-- 1. [leaf-win] if the last move has brought to a situation where there is only one peg, and it is in the central position, then a solution has been found, and the sequence of moves executed for coming to this solution is returned; otherwise, - 2. [leaf-lose] if the last move has brought to a situation where there are no possible moves, then recreate the previous status of the board as if we did not execute the last move, and return no solutions; otherwise, - 3. [recursive-step] apply recursively the algorithm for each possible valid move executable according to the current status of the board, until one of these recursive executions of the algorithm returns a solution.
-If none of them provides a solution, recreate the previous status of the board as if we did not execute the last move, and return no solutions.
+- 1. [leaf-win] if the last move has brought to a situation where there is only one peg, and it is in the central position, then a solution has been found, and the sequence of moves executed for coming to this solution is returned; otherwise, - 2. [leaf-lose] if the last move has brought to a situation where there are no possible moves, then recreate the previous status of the board as if we did not execute the previous move, and return no solutions; otherwise, - 3. [recursive-step] apply the algorithm recursively for each possible valid move executable according to the board's current status until one of these recursive executions of the algorithm returns a solution.
+If none of them provides a solution, recreate the previous status of the board as if we did not execute the last move and return no solutions.

 The idea is to start with the initial configuration of the board as the root of a tree of moves.
 Then, we consider all the possible configurations reachable from such a root after a valid move, and so on.
 This process, in practice, would allow us to describe all the possible scenarios with quite a big tree.
-It is worth mentioning that it is not necessary to visit all the possible configurations.
+However, it is worth mentioning that visiting all the possible configurations is unnecessary.
 Instead, the algorithm can terminate with success once it reaches a final winning configuration, as summarised in Figure 4.

 Figure 4.
-A sketch of tree of moves a player have from the initial configuration, which is the root of the tree.
+A sketch of a tree of moves a player have from the initial configuration, which is the root of the tree.

-The goal of this chapter is to develop an algorithm for finding a solution to the peg solitaire, considering an alternative board, shown in Figure 5.
-This board is the smallest square board on which we can obtain the complement of a given an initial configuration of a board by replacing every peg by a hole and vice versa [Bell, 2007].
-The advantage of using this board is that the dimension of the tree of moves is rather small if compared with the one of a classic English peg solitaire board.
+This chapter aims to develop an algorithm for finding a solution to the peg solitaire, considering an alternative board, shown in Figure 5.
+This board is the smallest square board on which we can obtain the complement of a given initial configuration of a board by replacing every peg with a hole and vice versa [Bell.
+2007].
+The advantage of using this board is that the tree of moves' dimension is relatively small compared with a classic English peg solitaire board.
 However, it maintains, algorithmically, all the properties of the problem of the more complex one.